se-edu/se-book/designPrinciples/coupling/how/outcomes.md

-:trophy: Can identify common forms of coupling :two:
+:trophy: Can reduce coupling :two: